Mashed Potatoes for Two

 Step-by-step instructions

-1. In a small pot, add potatoes and 2 teaspoons salt.
+1. In a small saucepan or pot, add potatoes and 2 teaspoons salt.
 Add cold water to cover potatoes by 1 inch.

 Peeled, cut potatoes in a pot for boiling.

 1. Over medium-high heat, bring to boil and partially cover pot.
-Cook until potatoes are tender and a fork can be easily slipped into the center, stirring once or twice, about 10 to 15 minutes.
+Cook until potatoes are fork-tender, stirring once or twice with a wooden spoon, about 10 to 15 minutes.
 Drain well, tossing in colander to remove excess water.

 1. Wipe pot dry.
 Return potatoes to pot and mash to a uniform consistency.
 Using a rubber spatula, fold in melted butter until just incorporated.

-1. Slowly stir in ¼ cups hot milk.
+1. Slowly stir in ¼ cup hot milk.
 Add more milk, 1 teaspoon at a time, to adjust the consistency as desired.
 Season to taste with salt and pepper.

 A metal serving dish full of the absolute best mashed potatoes.